yukichigai/yyc2swp/README.md

 **Timed Text Markup Language (TTML/DFXP)** is unsupported by most players (MPC, MPV) and imperfectly supported by others (VLC supports almost all effects but has issues maintaining consistent line spacing).
 However, it is one of the most accurate human-readable conversion formats available for CEA-608 captions, particularly in terms of positioning and font sizing since it uses an almost identical grid-based text sizing and positioning system by default.
 It is the format with the best overall support and accuracy among web-based players and professional authoring software.

 **SMPTE-TT (XML)** is an extension of TTML designed to retain all CEA-608 content, styling, and appearance (e.g. program information, the solid color background behind text), and is one of the formats recommended for Closed Caption/CEA-608 preservation by PBS.
 SMPTE-TT is designed to be somehow even more accurate than TTML, albeit mostly in ways that are only relevant to broadcast, commercial, or other professional considerations.
 Due to the high accuracy of content preservation its file sizes are almost always larger than TTML.
 Support is for the most part the same as TTML, and most compatible software players will not show any significantly different output than standard TTML, other than the font (which is simply set to "monospace" for compatibility reasons) and displaying a black background behind most text.
-Storage of extended data (XDS) - like program information and rating - is supported by the format but not yet implemented by yyC2Swp.
 The format is best used for archival or professional purposes.

 **WebVTT (VTT)** output is very accurate for web-based players, but advanced styling support is sparse for most software (e.g. VLC does not process left/right positioning, MPV and MPC do not process positioning at all).
 Despite that nearly all modern players, libraries, and authoring software have basic support for WebVTT and will display text, italic/underline, and color effects correctly, effectively treating them as SubRip (SRT) subtitles.
 WebVTT is a preferred subtitle upload format for many video hosting platforms (e.g. YouTube), though some of those platforms also support SCC files directly (e.g. also YouTube).